 A significant aspect of striving for a more sustainable built environment is to evaluate the materials used in construction.
 In particular, it is important to evaluate the content and availability of the raw materials as well as the impact of processing them.

-When it comes to hot-dip galvanizing, it’s important to remember the primary components (zinc and steel/iron ore) are both natural elements (4th (iron) and 24th (zinc)in order of abundance) which means we are not introducing harmful, manmade elements into the environment.
-In fact, both iron and zinc are essential to life and healthy production.
+When it comes to hot-dip galvanizing, it’s important to remember the primary components (zinc and steel/iron ore) are both natural elements (4th (iron) and 24th (zinc) in order of abundance) which means we are not introducing harmful, man-made elements into the environment.
+In fact, both iron and zinc are essential to life and healthy reproduction.